OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

 vintner instances undeploy --instance artifacts
 ```

-You can also optionally remove the instance and cleanup your filesystem (this will also removes other instances from the filesystem).
+You can also optionally remove the instance or cleanup your filesystem.
+Note, cleaning up the filesystem removes any vintner data including, e.g., all imported templates and created instances.

 ```shell linenums="1"
 # (optional) Delete instance